jeff3dx/react-query-param-support/README.md

 Designed to work with **route handler** classes referenced by **React Router**.

-(A route handler is a class referenced directly by a route define in your Router, and therefore receives props.location.query.)
+(A route handler is a class referenced directly by a route defined in your Router, and therefore receives props.location.query.)

 ##Installation
 ####Netflix corporate users